Persistence and Ball Exponents for Gaussian Stationary Processes: Preliminaries

 \subsection{Bounds on ball and persistence exponents}

-In this section we present apriori bounds on ball and persistence probabilities, which hold uniformly for spectral measures in the class $\cL_{\beta,B}$ or $\cM_{\al,A}\cap \cL_{\beta,B}$ and a given level $\ell$.
+In this section we present a priori bounds on ball and persistence probabilities, which hold uniformly for spectral measures in the class $\cL_{\beta,B}$ or $\cM_{\al,A}\cap \cL_{\beta,B}$ and a given level $\ell$.
 The first such bound is a slightly stronger version of \cite[Lemma 3.12]{FFN} or~\cite{Tal}, as we assume a finite log-moment instead of a finite polynomial moment.

 \begin{lem} There exists $C=C(\beta,B,\ell)\in (0,\infty)$ such that for all $\rho\in \cL_{\beta,B}$ and $T\ge 1$: